frederic-perez/AmE-dictionary/data/idioms.md

 __twerp__
 __twiddle one’s thumbs__ :astonished: Be bored or idle, as in _There I sat for three hours, twiddling my thumbs, while he made call after call._ This expression alludes to the habit of idly turning one’s thumbs about one another during a period of inactivity.
 __twist (one’s) arm__ To pressure or force one into doing something.
-__twist the knife__ :smiling_imp: To add to, exacerbate, or amplify a betrayal or wrong by further malicious actions. _He said it was over, and then he twisted the knife and said he had never loved me._
+__twist the knife__ :dart::smiling_imp::two: To add to, exacerbate, or amplify a betrayal or wrong by further malicious actions. _He said it was over, and then he twisted the knife and said he had never loved me._
 __twisted__
 __twists and turns__ :dart::three: Surprising changes. _It’s hard to follow all the twists and turns of the plot._
 __two a penny__ :two: Very common, ordinary, or widespread. _At first, they were quite novel and interesting, but now these little organic cafés have become two a penny._